dk1242/dk1242.github.io/_posts/2025-06-08-Rendering-1M-spheres-5 GPU culling and LOD.md

   glFinish(); // for synchronization and to ensure that compute shader has finished execution before proceeding }
 ```
-Now we are set and we have updated data with culling and LOD selection but how to pass it to vertex shader in our rendering pipeline.
+At this point, we have updated data with culling and LOD selection.
+However, we need to determine how to pass this data to the vertex shader in the rendering pipeline.
-We can copy it to `highInstancePositions` and other vector arrays but this copying of large amount of data for each frame will cost us too much.
+One approach is to copy the data to `highInstancePositions` and other vector arrays.
+However, copying large amounts of data each frame can be computationally expensive.
 Can we do something more optimal?

-As we already have this calculated data stored in GPU, we should use it directly in our vertex shader.
-It will directly read it from same memory locations, we just have to tell where to read.
-But we also have to modify our vertex shader code a little.
-We will add separate SSBOs for instancePositions and others and then read current instancePosition with `gl_InstanceID`.
+Since the calculated data is already stored on the GPU, we should use it directly in the vertex shader.
+The vertex shader can directly access this data from the same memory locations; we simply need to specify the memory locations to read from.
+We will also need to modify our vertex shader code accordingly".
+We will add separate SSBOs for instancePositions and other data, allowing the vertex shader to read the current instance position and other instanced data using `gl_InstanceID`.

+By linking SSBOs to the vertex shader, we eliminate the need for CPU-to-GPU data transfers, allowing the GPU to process instance data directly.
+This approach significantly improves performance by reducing the overhead associated with copying large data arrays.

 ```GLSL
 // In sphere.vert
 ...